luau/UniversalSynSaveInstance/README.md

   * This will help with getting many ValueTypes accurately, especially BinaryStrings vs strings
   - [x] ~~Inherit them properly & do the clean-up~~ Full API Dump Solves this
   - [x] ~~Tell whether ValueType is string or BinaryString~~ Full API Dump Solves this
-- [ ] Look into adding support for Binary Format Output (rbxl/rbxm)
-  - .RBXL files are similar to .RBXLX files but are saved in Binary format, which helps reduce the file size.
-  - !
-Check out string.pack/.unpack & bit32 library for more information !
 - [ ] Support for Model files:
   - [x] rbxmx (xml)
   - [ ] rbxm (binary)